davidgasquez/awesome-duckdb/README.md

 ### Backends

-- [DuckDB API](https://github.com/tobilg/duckdb-api) - a TypeScript-based Docker image containing DuckDB, and a Hono framework REST API with JSON or streaming Arrow responses
+- [DuckDB API](https://github.com/tobilg/duckdb-api) - a TypeScript-based Docker image containing DuckDB, and a Hono framework REST API with JSON or streaming Arrow responses.
-- [Mosaic DuckDB Server](https://pypi.org/project/duckdb-server/) - A Python-based server that runs a local DuckDB instance and support queries over Web Sockets or HTTP, returning data in either Apache Arrow or JSON format
+- [Mosaic DuckDB Server](https://pypi.org/project/duckdb-server/) - A Python-based server that runs a local DuckDB instance and support queries over Web Sockets or HTTP, returning data in either Apache Arrow or JSON format.
 - [duckdb-server](https://lib.rs/crates/duckdb-server) - A Rust-based server that runs a local DuckDB instance and support queries over Web Sockets or HTTP/HTTPS, returning data in either Apache Arrow or JSON format.

 ## Libraries Powered by DuckDB